MlleThalia/PricingLibrary/README.md

 # PricingLibrary
-This repository brings together the pricing codes seen during the valuation of derivative products.
+This repository brings together the pricing codes seen during the valuation of derivative products lecture.